 I wish there was a pause button so if something goes wrong you could pause the recording.
 I also wish there was a pause on the jingle buttons so if you wanted to stop and comment on something and then resume your could.

-In my tests using the TRRS cable made myself sound better to the caller, but decreased their volume.
+In my tests using the TRRS cable made me sound better to the caller, but decreased their volume.
 The blue tooth option made the caller louder, but I sounded “not as good” to the caller (but still usable)

 While Dave doesn't miss separate tracks (but admittedly he is interviewing podcasters who have decent audio quality) he does wish there was a tad more control over the tone.